Cacti/documentation/General-Installing-Instructions.md

 	shell> mysql_tzinfo_to_sql /usr/share/zoneinfo | mysql -u root mysql

 Since Cacti 1.x is supporting internationalization (i18n), it is important that the default character set for MySQL or MariaDB be i18n compatible.
 The Cacti installer will make specific recommendations on MySQL/MariaDB settings.
-Please follow those as applicable for your OS.
+Follow those as applicable for your OS.

 Galera clustering: There are several tables which are set to use the MEMORY storage engine which do not get replicated among nodes which can cause problems.
 If you configure Cacti to only connect to one node of your cluster and are not load balancing this does not apply to you.